A Homeowner’s Guide to Masonry Maintenance in Hawaii’s Climate

 When Homeowners Should Call a Professional

 Certain signs indicate that the situation has moved beyond routine maintenance.
-A retaining wall that leans, cracks that appear suddenly after a storm, persistent water pooling near a wall, or any section of flaking concrete deserve immediate professional attention.
+A retaining wall that leans, cracks that appear suddenly after a storm, persistent water pooling near a wall, or any section of flaking concrete deserves immediate professional attention.
 These conditions often point to underlying structural issues that require trained expertise.
 In Hawaii, delaying a repair usually means the problem worsens faster than expected.

 Oahu excavation site proper drainage planning